starlinglab/authenticated-attributes/docs/http.md

 The query param `format` can be set to `vc` to get the attestation returned in Verifiable Credential JSON format.
 See [vc.md](./vc.md) for more details.
 Leaving `format` unset, empty, or set to `cbor` will result in the default DAG-CBOR encoding in the output.

+Status code 404 is returned if the attribute doesn't exist in the database currently.

 ### GET /c/:cid

 Returns all attestations for a CID in a map, with attributes as keys (like `description`) and the whole AA object as a value (see the main schema for details).